nurho/nixos/README.md

 # NixOS Configuration
-This is the directory containing my personal NixOS configuration.
-I will be gradually integrating my dotfiles into the build with the hope of eventually achieving....
+This repository contains my personal NixOS configuration.
+It builds with a flake and uses homemanager.

-**MAXIMUM PURITY**

 It uses Sway window manager and the ever beautiful Dracula colour scheme for everything possible.
+It is likely that I will move to Cosmic DE when it is in a stable state and get rid of all the messy sway stuff.